Underground Ernie

 Underground Ernie is a 2006 British-animated children's television series produced by Joella Productions for the BBC on both CBeebies and BBC Two, and sold internationally by BBC Worldwide.
-It is set in International Underground, a fictional worldwide underground railway network, based on the London Underground, and focuses on the everyday adventures of Ernie, an underground supervisor, Millie, his colleague, and Mr. Rails, the maintenance man.
+It is set in the International Underground, a fictional worldwide underground railway network based on the London Underground, and focuses on the everyday adventures of Ernie, an underground supervisor, Millie, his colleague, and Mr. Rails, the maintenance man.

-The locomotives under Ernie's watchful eye all have characters of their own.
+The metro trains under Ernie's watchful eye all have characters of their own.
 There is Victoria, Bakerloo, Jubilee, Circle and the twins, Hammersmith & City.
 From time to time they are joined by their friends from across the world including; Brooklyn, Paris, Sydney, Osaka and Moscow.